sunsibar/docs-duckumentation/book/duckumentation/30_style_guide/76_style_guide.md

 To create a new part, put `{#part:name status=STATUS}` after the header, like so:

     ## Safety {#part:safety status=ready}

+For every page, please include a first-level header including a CSS-identifier and status in curly brackets.
+Like this:

+    `# Style guide {#documentation-style-guide status=ready}`

 ## General guidelines for technical writing